spereverde/demjson3/README.md

 This software is Free Software and is licensed under the terms of the GNU LGPL (GNU Lesser General Public License).
-More information is found at the top of the demjson.py source file and the included LICENSE.txt file.
+More information is found at the top of the demjson3.py source file and the included LICENSE.txt file.

 Releases prior to 1.4 were released under a different license, be sure to check the corresponding LICENSE.txt file included with them.

-This software was written by Deron Meranda, http://deron.meranda.us/
+This software was written by Deron Meranda, http://deron.meranda.us/ and adjusted for Python 3 only support by Niels Mündler.